unexist/blog/_posts/2021-07-21-workflow-engines-on-quarkus.md

 current state of the support for [Quarkus][1].

-When you fire up Google and ask it for `workflow engine quarkus`, there is usually [Camunda][2] and [Kogito][3] in the top10 of the results, so let as test both of them.
+When you fire up Google and ask it for `workflow engine quarkus`, there is usually [Camunda][2] and [Kogito][3] in the top10 of the results, so let us test both of them.

 ## Camunda